JaneBdemented/NSEC2020_The_Truth_About_Mr_Smiley/README.md

 ```
 ## Analyzing the Memory

-Now that we have a working profile it's time to dig in!
+Now that we have a working profile, it's time to dig in!

-Because of the size of the lime file it will take volatility some time to execute a plugin (averaged about 7 min for me, but this is dependent on plugin and the system your running on).
+Because of the size of the lime file, it will take volatility some time to execute a plugin (averaged about 7 min for me, but this is dependent on the plugin and the system you're running on).

 ### Flag Geo 1